 Consider selling your own products

-Most salons create their own haircare and skin care concoctions, there is no reason for yours not to have one.
+Most salons create their own haircare and skincare concoctions, there is no reason for yours not to have one.
 You can offer test products to see if your product will sell well.
-Then mass produce it once you have improved on the original product.
+Then mass produces it once you have improved on the original product.